-- 5.1 English is a core subject in the National Curriculum.
+5.1 English is a core subject in the National Curriculum.
 As the basis for implementing the statutory requirements of the programme of study for English, we use units of work we have developed focused around whole books.
-We use Literacy Shed VIPER questions alongside the books to ensure all reading skills are covered. - 5.2 Class teachers complete a yearly overview, medium term (termly overview) plan and weekly (short-term) plan for the teaching of English.
+We use Literacy Shed VIPER questions alongside the books to ensure all reading skills are covered.

+of English.
 This lists the specific learning objectives for each lesson and gives details of how the lessons are to be taught.
 It also includes details of what each group of children will be learning.
 These plans are saved to Staffshare on the school server, where they are available for evaluation by the SLT and the English Subject Leader.
 These are discussed both informally with individuals and in general with the whole teaching staff during staff meetings.